 At Levine Law, our goal is to ensure that you receive the full benefits you deserve as a result of your work injury.
 If you are applying for benefits, have had benefits denied, have been treated unfairly by an employer trying to force you back to work, or are in the process of appealing your workers’ compensation claim, our legal team can help.

 Call us today at 719-471-3000 to learn about the legal services we can provide in relation to your workers’ compensation claim.
-Your consultation with a top Colorado workers compensation lawyer is free so get in touch with us now.
+Your consultation with our top Colorado workers compensation attorneys is free so get in touch with us now.